POLICY FOR LAND USE BY MUNICIPALITIES SITUATED IN TREATY 2 TERRITORY

-In 1871, First Nations gathered at Manitoba House to enter into Treaty 2, in which the First Nations agreed to share their lands with the Queen of Great Britain and Ireland for peaceful and friendly “immigration and settlement”.
-The agreement was made by a representative of Queen Victoria, and, pursuant to the Constitution of Canada 1982, is carried on today by the Queen in Right of Canada and the Queen in Right of the provinces.
-The federal and provincial governments have the responsibility to protect the honour of the Crown in fulfilling all the Crown’s duties and obligations.
+In 1871, our Anishinaabe (Original People) gathered at Manitoba House to enter into Treaty 2, in which the Nation agreed to share their lands with the Queen of Great Britain and Ireland for peaceful and friendly “immigration and settlement”.
+The agreement was made by a representative of Queen Victoria, and, pursuant to the Constitution of Canada 1982, is carried on today by the Queen in Right of Canada and the Queen in Right of the provinces(Manitoba and Saskatchewan).
+Canada, Manitoba and Saskatchewan settler governments have the responsibility to protect the honour of the Crown in fulfilling all the Crown’s duties and obligations.
 Thus including compensation for land taken up for “immigration and settlement”.

 This is intended to be a guide for municipalities who wish to carry on activities within the Treaty Two Boundaries.
 The map of the territory, showing the boundaries as they appeared in 1872 and the same boundaries today.
 If there is any doubt as to whether any parcel of land is within Treaty 2 Boundaries, please contact the First Nations in Treaty 2 Territory offices.